Online Non-convex Optimization with Long-term Non-convex Constraints: Regret Formulation

-based on existing works \cite{rivera2018online,cardoso2019competing}.
-Such regret has been applied to the previous work where the offline oracle is convex in primal direction and concave in dual direction, so that global Nash equilibrium \cite{jin2020local} exists, which lays the foundation of regret analysis.
-However, given in our settings that both reward and constraint functions are not necessarily convex, we propose the first new regret definition called Weak Expected Static Cumulative (WESC) regret, defined as follows:
+This regret is adopted by previous works where the offline oracle is convex in the primal direction and concave in the dual direction, so that global Nash equilibrium \cite{jin2020local} exists.
+However, given our settings that both reward and constraint functions are not necessarily convex, the global Nash equilibrium may not exist \cite{jin2020local}.
+Instead, we consider the \emph{global minimax point} as the hindsight optimal solution of term $\min_{x\in\mathcal{X}}\max _{y\geq0}\sum_{t=1}^{T}L_{t}(x,\,y)$ in (\ref{oreg}).
+The global minimax point is formally defined as follows. \begin{dfn} \cite{jin2020local} (Global minimax point) For a function $h$ that satisfies the Lipschitz condition in both primal and dual direction (can be a two-player payoff function) on a compact domain $\mathcal{X}\times\mathcal{Y}$ (not necessarily convex), $(x^\ast,\,y^\ast)\in\mathcal{X}\times\mathcal{Y}$ is a global minimax point

-Here the expectation $\mathbb{E}$ measures all the uncertainties embedded in solution $\{(x_{t},\,y_{t})\}_{t=1}^{T}$, given that our proposed algorithm follows FTPL type where random perturbation is introduced when solving offline oracle.
-The word ``Weak'' comes from the fact of Jensen's inequality that the WESC regret is upper bounded by the expected norm (when the expectation and norm are interchanged), which we call Strong Expected Static Cumulative (SESC) regret, the second newly proposed regret and a more ideal metric of regret in stochastic setting:

-We formally provide the definitions of global minimax point and global Nash equilibrium mentioned, and provide and one mild assumption that will be used throughout. \begin{dfn} \cite{jin2020local,rivera2018online} A point $(x^\ast,\,y^\ast)\in\mathcal{X}\times\mathcal{Y}$ ($\mathcal{X}$ and $\mathcal{Y}$ are the compact domains) is called ``global minimax point'' of function $h$ (can be a two-player payoff function) if it satisfies